 Set up your automatic photo backup with Google Photos

-If you determined to use Google Photos for backing up your smartphone photos, then just download and install the Google Photos app and turn the automatic backup on.
+If you determined to use Google Photos for backing up your smartphone photos (which I do NOT recommend), then just download and install the Google Photos app and turn the automatic backup on.
 It will work as expected…in most cases.
+If you do not wish to backup your phone photos automatically (I recommend you do not backup automatically) then don’t turn it on.

 Google Photos application backup settings